Crowd-Based Validation – Democratizing Product Development

 The aim of this work is to identify the existing possibilities of involving future users of products in the development processes.
 Based on this, it should be explored how new tools for product development need to be designed to ensure that they are attractive and that the feedback from the involvement can be meaningfully utilized.
 The most important question that always arises is: How can we ensure that we always develop the right product for our customers in the future?

-This thesis will form the basis for the further design of development and validation processes and help ensure that developers in various industries (vehicles, medical technology, etc.) can incorporate input from the crowd into the product at an early stage, thus guaranteeing market success.
+This work will form the starting point for the further design of development and validation processes and help to ensure that in future developers in a wide range of sectors (vehicles, medical technology, etc.) can incorporate customer input into the product at an early stage, thereby guaranteeing market success.

 Profile: